GWU-Advanced-OS/project-project-gvisor/report.md

 ```
 **Code Ex.
 3**

+### Individual implementations and whitelisting of system calls

 The sentry has its own implementation of all whitelisted system calls - the sentry only is allowed a subset of all possible system calls.
-51 to be exact, which can all be found in the gvisor/pkg/sentry/syscalls/linux directory.
+51 to be exact, which can all be found in the “gvisor/pkg/sentry/syscalls/linux” directory.
 This reduced set of system calls allows for a smaller attack surface.
 The fewer system calls there are, the fewer possibilities there are for an attacker to pass malicious arguments or perform other exploits.
 This is also assisted by the many layers that are present from when the contained application makes the call, to when the call is invoked, if ever.
 All of this seems expensive though, doesn't it?
-Well it is. gVisor even acknowledges in its documentation that if your contained application needs to make many system calls, there will be a significant performance hit.
-This is due to the necessity of tracing the system calls and applications for security - without that, the security model just crumbles.
+Well, it is. gVisor even acknowledges in its documentation that if your contained application needs to make many system calls, there will be a significant performance hit.
+This is due to the necessity of tracing the system calls and applications for security - without that, the security model is significantly reduced.
+In KVM mode in contrast with ptrace, there is less overhead but more compatibility issues, so as with most other things, performance is not free.

-And here is an example of a 'whitelisted' system call in the Sentry.
-It is an individual implementation of linux's pipe(2) system call.
+And here is an example of a whitelisted system call in the Sentry.
+It is an individual implementation of Linux's pipe(2) system call.

 ```go
 // pipe2 implements the actual system call with flags.